 - A reasonable level of fitness and mobility is required, as the work can be physically demanding.
-Site inspections may involve climbing ladders or visiting areas of sites where access is difficult.
-Appropriate safety equipment, such as protective boots and headgear, must be worn on-site.
+Site inspections can involve climbing ladders or visiting areas of sites where access is difficult.
+Appropriate safety equipment, such as protective boots and headgear, must be worn on site.

 Employers usually ask for a degree or HNC/HND in a construction-related or engineering discipline.
-In particular, the following subjects may increase your chances:
+The following subjects may increase your chances of securing employment:

 - structural engineering.

-For those wanting to progess to chartered membership of a relevant professional body, it is important that the degree is accredited and meets the body's academic requirements for membership.
+To progress to chartered membership of a relevant professional body, it's important that your degree is accredited and meets the body's academic requirements for membership.
 The main professional body in construction is the Chartered Institute of Building (CIOB), while in engineering the Institution of Civil Engineers (ICE) and The Institution of Structural Engineers (IStructE) are the key professional bodies in the field.

 Initial entry without a degree or HNC/HND is possible, with apprenticeship opportunities or options to work in lower positions, such as a trainee technician, while taking further study.
 Progression on to more supervisory roles can be achieved with experience.